Entrepreneurship is not a vocation but a mindset, a way of life.

 Ronnie Screwvala’s ‘Dream with your eyes open’ is another addition to the long list.
-However, unlike a lot of non-starters out there, this book leaves an impression.
-It packs a punch.
+However, unlike a lot of non-starters out there, this book packs a strong punch.

 Not a full-fledged autobiography, ‘Dream with your eyes open’ is more of an encapsulation of major events that popped up on Ronnie’s timeline during his entrepreneurial journey.
 Much to my satisfaction, Ronnie’s work turns out to be quite unlike those of several overweening executives whose books smack of self-conceit and stand littered with narrative fallacies.

 Ronnie mentions that failure is more interesting and instructive than success.
-His words serve as a strong catalyst to prepare the reader for the right attitude to overcome any fear of failure.
+His words serve as a strong catalyst to the would-be entrepreneurs.
 His own journey serves as clear evidence.

 Besotted with a paucity of resources, but, guided by conviction, Ronnie bootstrapped UTV with a seed money of mere INR 37, 500 (around $600).
-Over the time, he spearheaded UTV’s ascendency into one of the largest media organizations in India.
+Over the next two decades, he spearheaded UTV’s ascendency into one of the largest media organizations in India.

 His appetite for scale and unflinching penchant for disruptive ideas – two aspects he relentlessly emphasizes throughout the book – made UTV the perfect target/buy for Disney to extend the latter’s footprints in India.